SherG/cool-iron/blog/jamstack.md

 </details>

-In sum, JAMstack could've been designed by Steve Jobs: it seeks to remove everything inefficient, unnecessary, and unsupportive of a beautiful and performant experience.
-And in doing so, it cuts across the grain of the status quo.

 I'm sold on the JAMstack and on Netlify's leadership in this arena. <a href="https://www.netlify.com/products/edge/">Netlify's interface</a> for deploying your site online beats anything I've ever seen in terms of ease of use, simplicity, performance, and low cost.
 <br/>
 > "Within 5 years, you'll build your next large scale, fully featured web app with JAMstack and deploy on Netlify." <br/>